-Istanbul nightlife street can be discovering with walk trips.
-Kadıköy, Beyoğlu – Taksim, Beşiktaş regions are very popular with pubs and night clubs.
-Also you can check the night boat trips with parties.
+Istanbul nightlife street can be discovering with walking trips.
+Kadıköy, Beyoğlu – Taksim, and Beşiktaş regions are very popular with pubs and nightclubs.
+Also, you can check the night boat trips with parties.

 How do I get Internet in Turkey?